Gemini 3 Flash vs GPT-5.4 Mini on magicdoor.ai (2026): Lowest Cost or Better Tooling?

 That means GPT-5.4 Mini costs 50% more on both input and output tokens.

-For the same month of 100k input tokens and 300k output tokens, the usage cost looks like this before the base subscription:
+For the same month of 100k input tokens and 300k output tokens, the usage cost before the base subscription would be:

 ModelApproximate usage cost

-If your day is mostly summaries, extraction, quick drafts, and low-stakes follow-up questions, Gemini 3 Flash is the better default.
+If your day is mostly summaries, extraction, quick drafts, classification, and low-stakes follow-up questions, Gemini 3 Flash is the lower-cost default.
 If you want the broader cost playbook, read /resources/how-ai-works/how-to-save-money-on-ai and /resources/getting-started/model-selection.

 Where Gemini 3 Flash Is the Better Starting Point

-Gemini 3 Flash is the stronger first pick when the job is:
+Gemini 3 Flash is the lower-cost first pick when the job is:

 • cheap first passes